nmeum/site/index.md

 This site contains [selected notes][evergreen notes] of varying detail and quality.
 They are loosely categorized using tag keywords and often cross-reference each other.
-The site is generated from a [zk notebook][zk github] using [Hakyll], more information about the setup is [available separately](https://).
+The site is generated from a [zk notebook][zk github] using [Hakyll], more information about the setup is [available separately](notes/c0p9).
-The majority of notes concern themselves with all matters related to computing.
+Topicwise, the majority of notes concern themselves with all matters related to computing.
 This includes—among other things—programs I have written, software I use, and configuration files for that software.

 [mastodon]: https://chaos.social/@nmeum {rel=me}